-In summer 2015, Reif conducted the Tanglewood Music Center Orchestra in several world premieres as part of Tanglewood’s 75th anniversary summer, and was re-invited immediately as one of the two Conducting Fellows for the summer of 2016.
-He has worked as assistant and cover conductor for the Los Angeles Philharmonic and Boston Symphony Orchestra.
-In 2014, he served as assistant conductor for Alan Gilbert at the New York Phil Biennial.
-Reif won the German Operetta Prize 2015, awarded by the German Music Council.
-He is currently a member of Germany's prestigious Conductor's Forum (Dirigentenforum) and included on their list of “Maestros of Tomorrow”.
+Summer 2015 saw Mr. Reif conduct the Tanglewood Music Center Orchestra in several world premieres as part of Tanglewood’s 75th anniversary summer, which led to his appointment as a Tanglewood conducting fellow for the summer of 2016.
+During that appointment, stepped in for Seiji Ozawa, conducting the Seiji Ozawa International Academy Switzerland.
+He has also worked as assistant and cover conductor for the Los Angeles Philharmonic and Boston Symphony Orchestra and in 2014, he served as assistant conductor for Alan Gilbert at the New York Philharmonic Biennial.
+Mr. Reif won the German Operetta Prize 2015, awarded by the German Music Council.
+He is currently a member of Germany's Conductor's Forum (Dirigentenforum).

-Reif leads several orchestras and ensembles both in the US and abroad.
-Among those are the Lakes Area Music Festival Orchestra, The Juilliard Orchestra, Salzburg Chamber Soloists, Georgian Chamber Orchestra and the Israel Chamber Orchestra.
-His enthusiasm in performing contemporary music has led to many world premieres; among those are Michael Gordon’s El Sol Caliente, a city symphony in honor of Miami Beach’s centennial, and also concertos for DJ and orchestra, performed at the PULSE events of the New World Symphony, when the concert hall is transformed into a nightclub.
+Mr. Reif’s enthusiasm in performing contemporary music has led to many world premiere performances, including Michael Gordon’s El Sol Caliente, a city symphony in honor of Miami Beach’s centennial; Ted Hearne’s Dispatches, part of the New Voices project, which Mr. Reif led both in Miami and in San Francisco; and concertos for DJ and orchestra, performed at the New World Symphony’s PULSE events, when the concert hall is transformed into a nightclub.

-A dedicated and enthusiastic educator, he has taught piano, coached instrumentalists and works with singers as a répétiteur.
-Reif also worked as a Teaching Fellow in The Juilliard School’s Ear Training Department and served additionally as its Department Assistant.
-The Education Concerts 2014 - 2016 at the New World Symphony, which he hosted and conducted, were also broadcasted globally online.
+A dedicated and enthusiastic educator, Mr. Reif has taught piano, coached instrumentalists and worked with singers as a répétiteur.
+He has also worked as a teaching fellow at the Juilliard School.
+He hosted and conducted the New World Symphony’s education concerts in 2014 and 2016, which were also broadcasted globally online.